BrysonGreer95/100-days-of-code/r1-log.md

 Started on LeetCode Exercises, however it looks like this may be against the rules.
 Will be rethinking this today.

 ### R1D2
+Continue LeetCode Array Exercises.
+Working on being honest with my code and refactoring when necessary.